Mind Game (film)

-Mind Game (マインド・ゲーム, Maindo Gēmu) is a 2004 Japanese animated experimental feature film based on Robin Nishi's manga of the same name.
-It was planned, produced and primarily animated by Studio 4°C and adapted and directed by Masaaki Yuasa in his directorial debut, with chief animation direction and model sheets by Yūichirō Sueyoshi, art direction by Tōru Hishiyama and groundwork and further animation direction by Masahiko Kubo.
+Mind Game (マインド・ゲーム, Maindo Gēmu) is a 2004 Japanese adult-animated experimental comedy-drama film based on Robin Nishi's manga of the same name.
+It was planned, produced and primarily animated by Studio 4°C, and adapted and directed by Masaaki Yuasa in his directorial debut, with chief animation direction and model sheets by Yūichirō Sueyoshi, art direction by Tōru Hishiyama and groundwork and further animation direction by Masahiko Kubo.

 It is unusual among features other than anthology films in using a series of disparate visual styles to tell one continuous story.
 As Yuasa commented in a Japan Times interview, "Instead of telling it serious and straight, I went for a look that was a bit wild and patchy.
 I think that Japanese animation fans today don't necessarily demand something that's so polished.
 You can throw different styles at them and they can still usually enjoy it."

 The film received a cult audience and was well received, winning multiple awards worldwide, and has been praised by directors Satoshi Kon and Bill Plympton.

 Plot

 Nishi is a 20-year-old NEET from Osaka with dreams of becoming a comic book artist.
 One evening, he runs into his childhood crush, Myon, on the subway.
 She takes him to her family's yakitori restaurant, where she introduces him to her father, her elder sister Yan, and her fiancé Ryo.
 Two yakuza, Atsu and a senior yakuza whom Atsu calls Aniki (literally 'brother', a term used by yakuza to refer to each other), enter looking for Myon's father, who had ostensibly seduced and stolen Atsu's girlfriend.

 As Atsu threatens Myon at gunpoint, Ryo jumps to her defense, but Atsu knocks him unconscious.
 Atsu then prepares to rape Myon, who cries out for Nishi.
 Atsu turns on a terrified Nishi, placing his pistol against Nishi's anus and firing when Nishi finally musters the courage to yell out a threat, killing him instantly.
 The senior yakuza, offended by Atsu's lack of control, fatally shoots him.

-Nishi is sentenced to a limbo where he encounters Kami-sama (God), a being whose physical image changes every fraction of a second.
-Kami-sama directs Nishi into a red portal where he will disappear, but at the last moment, Nishi declares he wants to return to life, and runs toward the opposite blue portal.
+Nishi is sentenced to a limbo where he is forced to watch his death over and over again.
+He then encounters Kami-sama (God), a being whose physical image changes every fraction of a second.
+Kami-sama beats and insults Nishi, claiming to have created him on a whim for his own entertainment.
+He then directs Nishi into a red portal where he will disappear, but at the last moment, Nishi declares he wants to return to life, and runs toward the opposite blue portal.
 Kami-sama, impressed by Nishi's sheer will to live, lets him escape.